Species-theoretic foundations of perturbative quantum field theory: The Cocommutative Hopf Monoid of Set Compositions

 \part{The Cocommutative Hopf Monoid of Set Compositions}

-We now study the Hopf algebra of compositions $\Sig$, together with its Lie algebra of primitive elements $\Zie$.
+We now focus on the Hopf algebra of compositions $\Sig$, together with its Lie algebra of primitive elements $\Zie$.
 Our main task shall be the description of $\Sig$ and $\Zie$ as $\textbf{E}$-gebras.
-This is a species-theoretic formalization of structure discovered by Steinmann \cite{steinmann1960} and Epstein-Glaser-Stora \cite{epstein1976general}.
-This, combined with the construction of \autoref{sec:Perturbation of Products and Series}, will recover the (perturbative) construction of interacting fields in pAQFT, as in \cite[Section 8.1]{ep73roleofloc}.
+This is a \hbox{species-theoretic} formalization of structure discovered by Steinmann \cite{steinmann1960} and \hbox{Epstein-Glaser-Stora} \cite{epstein1976general}.
+This, combined with the construction of \autoref{sec:Perturbation of Products and Series}, will recover the perturbative construction of interacting fields in pAQFT, as in \cite[Section 8.1]{ep73roleofloc}, \cite[Section 6.2]{dutfred00}, going back to Bogoliubov \cite[Chapter 4]{Bogoliubov59}.